metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

   Each exceedance probability is evaluated using the corresponding tree-model, and the feature variables as inputs.

-3. Interpolate the CDF to extract a series of percentiles over for the error distributions.
+2. Interpolate the CDF to extract a series of percentile values for the error distributions.
   The error percentiles are then added to each associated ensemble realization from the forecast variable to produce a series of realisable forecast values.